alexitaylor/challenges-setup/README.md

 ### `npm run deleteChallenges` or `node challengesScripts/deleteChallenges.js`
 This will delete a list of challenges.
 You will have to provide a list of challenge IDs in `challengesScripts/deleteChallenges.js`.

+### `npm run generateNewTeams`
+This will create X number of teams and join the teams to a challenge.
+In order to run this script you must first run the `generateChallenge` script with TEAM type challenge.
+This will save the challenge ID to the configs which is used in this script.